TKhadase/MicroServices/SB_MS_11-MS03-Distributed_logging_Tracing-Zipkin_Slueth/ReadMe.txt

 http://localhost:9411/zipkin

-In console, Click RUN QUERY button, and select any request request and click SHOW button here traceId, SpanID can be found and track in logs for microserivice communication flow tracing
+In console, Click RUN QUERY button, and select any request request and click SHOW button here traceId, SpanID can be found and track in logs for microserivice communication flow tracing.